FAIMS/burial-mounds-web/README.md

 ## Adding additional stylesheet
 In the _\_includes/helper_ directory, there is a html file called _head.html_, this contains all the default information about the page inside the <head> tags, another file named _additional\_head.html_ file which is located in the _\_includes/addition\_helper_ directory.
-If  user wish to add a additional css spreadsheet or other additional information that they wish to enclose inside the <head> tag of the website, it is recommended to add it into the _additional\_head.html_ file so there is no confusion between the default metadata for the template and the new metadata defined by the user, the additional metadata added will be after the default metadata because we are using jekyll `include` tag to include the content from _additional\_head.html_ in the _head.html_ file.
+If  user wish to add a additional css or other additional information that they wish to enclose inside the <head> tag of the website, it is recommended to add it into the _additional\_head.html_ file so there is no confusion between the default metadata for the template and the new metadata defined by the user, the additional metadata added will be after the default metadata because we are using jekyll `include` tag to include the content from _additional\_head.html_ in the _head.html_ file.
 The user is also free to modify the _head.html_ file.
 Users wishing to add more _Javascript_ should refer to the *Adding additional Javascript* section in this README.

 ## Adding additional Javascript
 In the _\_includes/helper_ directory, there is a html file called _additional\_footer.html_, users are recommended to put additional javascript in this file.
 If users wish to add _Javascript_ that uses liquid tags then please add the _Javascript_ inside the file, enclosed within _script_ tags.

-For example the javascript code that uses Google Maps API to generate maps for record for the Burial Mounds website which uses liquid tags to access *Front Matter* variables.
+For example the Javascript code that uses Google Maps API to generate maps for record for the Burial Mounds website which uses Javascript to get the the values of the attributes `record-lat` and `record-lng` for the HTML element `record_map`.
+The values of these element is the latitude and longitude value for that particular Record.

 ```javascript
 <script>